wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/uploading-data-to-aws-s3.rst

 Uploading the Data to AWS S3
 ============================

 Amazon Web Services (AWS) S3 is Amazon's cloud storage service.
-You must upload your dataset to S3 in order to use it while training.
+You must upload your dataset to S3 in order to use for training with Amazon servers.

-.. note:: If you could not access Supervisely, you can skip all of these steps.
+.. note:: If you can not access Supervisely, you can skip all of these steps.

 1. While on `Supervisely <https://supervise.ly/>`__, go to your project page in your workspace.
 Click on the vertical three dots on the dataset, then "Download as", then select the ``.json + images`` option.